PandemiaProject/pandemia/README.md

 ![pandemia Logo](pandemia_logo.jpg)

-Pandemia is able to simulate the spread of an infectious disease across multiple regions.
+Pandemia is able to simulate and visualize the spread of an infectious disease across multiple regions.
 These regions might, for example, represent all the countries of the world, or the administrative divisions of a single country.
 The model is fast and scalable, able to simulate extremely large numbers of individuals while supporting a wide range of features.

 The code is mixed Python and C.